M.C.S. in Computer Science overview

 Advising

-Throughout your career as an M.C.S. student, you will receive support from your academic advisor(s), peer and research groups, and the departmental program administrator as well as a number of individuals across campus who work to best facilitate your progress through your degree program.
+Throughout your career as an M.C.S. student, you will receive support from your academic advisor(s), peer groups, and the departmental program administrator as well as a number of individuals across campus who work to best facilitate your progress through your degree program.
 Our primary goal is to make sure that your experience is positive, productive and prepares you for a successful career beyond the University of Minnesota.

 The Graduate Program Coordinator can answer most questions and advise students on degree requirements, department procedures, or general issues about being a graduate student.
 All new students are expected to meet with the coordinator upon arrival in the program, as well as several times throughout your graduate career in order to best facilitate your program.